Detective Conan: The Lost Ship in the Sky: Plot

 Conan finds them in the attic of the airship.
 There, they witness an unknown culprit unlock the roof allowing the Red Siamese Cats to enter and hijack the ship.
 Their leader announces they plan to get revenge on Jirokichi who assisted in eradicating the terrorist group and that they will detonate the bombs on the ships or release a second ampoule containing the bacteria if they resist.
 Conan finds the four bombs in the attic of the ship and disarms them; He notes it was strange they used bombs and bacteria to hijack the ship and attempts to figure out their ulterior motive.
 The terrorist group holding Jirokichi at gunpoint is able to gain possession of Lady Sky.
 Mizukawa begins to develop the rash on his right palm and is incarcerated in the smoking room.
 Ran remembers that Fujioka grabbed her arms and is relieved to find no rash has developed.
 Nishitani laments that the Detective Boys are missing; the Red Siamese Cats overhear this and bring Conan and the Detective Boys to the lobby.
-Ai informs Conan through the Detective Badge that the Red Siamese Cats are after him but is slapped by the short-haired waitress who is revealed to be part of the Red Siamese Cats.
+Ai Haibara informs Conan through the Detective Badge that the Red Siamese Cats are after him but is slapped by the short-haired waitress who is revealed to be part of the Red Siamese Cats.

 Conan is thrown out the window by their leader and Kid manages to save him.
 Meanwhile, Heiji Hattori attempts to deduce the Red Siamese Cats goals, and confirming that if their goal is to get revenge on the Jirokichi, they would crash the airship into the Suzuki company building, the Bell Tree Tower and consequently release the bacteria in the airship to the outside world.
 Conan informs Heiji about the situation.
-Conan then calls Inspector Juzo Megure as Shinichi in order to use a police helicopter which he and Kid use to re-board the airship.
+Conan then calls Juzo Megure as Shinichi in order to use a police helicopter which he and Kid use to re-board the airship.
 Conan finds two of the four re-armed bombs in the attic of the airship and grows suspicious as there is no bomb behind the smoking room which would have released the bacteria.
 Heiji calls Conan telling him the Red Siamese Cats have posted on the internet about the airship causing mass panic to the cities in the airship's path.
 As the ship approaches Nara, Kid informs Conan that the ship is emitting smoke.
 Conan realizes the Red Siamese Cats' true motive and sends Heiji to Nara.